non-npc/Stellaris-Map-Editor/README.md

 If you are having problems dragging stars/etc, zoom in (mouse wheel) closer for fine grain placement

+Only stars can be moved directly on the canvas; nebulas, gateways, wormholes, and hyperlanes are adjusted from their respective editing tabs.

 # Screenshots
 Create new project and give it a name
 ![Screenshot 1](screen0.png)